ewebtechsuk/aktonz2/README.md

 ## Environment Variables

 Create a `.env.local` file and set `APEX27_API_KEY` (and optionally `APEX27_BRANCH_ID` for your branch) to fetch real property data from the Apex27 API.
 Without these variables, no listings will be shown.
+The same credentials are used by the admin contacts dashboard to synchronise people records; when absent the page falls back to the bundled sample data.

 ### 3CX contact lookup webhook